-Pictures that aren’t important may be removed to improve the accuracy of the scoring, such as really small images, or ones below a certain threshold in terms of importance.
+Pictures that aren’t important may be removed to improve the accuracy of the scoring, such as tiny images, or ones below a certain threshold in terms of importance.

-It has been a fairly common belief that a search engine will look at text associated with web pages when ranking those pages, but information from the search engines about how they might actually use text related to images has been somewhat scarce.
+It has been a fairly common belief that a search engine will look at the text associated with web pages when ranking those pages.
+Still, information from the search engines about how they might actually use text related to images has been somewhat scarce.